 You've mostly heard in one way or another that a glass of wine every day can actually be good for your overall health, but some recent studies have argued that it's better to avoid drinking the vino on a regular basis.
 So what actually happens to your health if you drink a glass of wine every night?
 Are there real health benefits?
 Or are there consequences in the long run?

 We're asking the tough questions here, as there's a good chance you just might end up drinking wine every night you're staying put at home!
 And while you're making healthier choices, here are The 7 Healthiest Foods to Eat Right Now.

 First—how much is considered one full glass of wine?

 Before we explore the risks and benefits of drinking a glass of wine every night, let's get on the same page about what exactly is one glass.
 According to the Harvard School of Public Health, one drink is 5 ounces of wine (also 12 ounces of beer and 1.5 ounces of liquor) in the U.S. Unfortunately, this means that buying a bigger wine glass won't change our serving size for the evening.

-What happens if you drink a glass of wine every night?
+OK, so what happens if you're drinking a glass of wine every night?

 It can help improve gut health.

 In the last couple of years, gut health has been outed as one of the most important ways to stay healthy.
 Known as the "second brain," your gut can affect the state of your digestion, organs, and even your mental health.
 In fact, the gut microbiota is now seen as "an important partner of human cells, interacting with virtually all human cells."